RyanRatcliff/emfit_qs_lambda/README.md

 * "yarn deploy-init" initializes terraform, you should only need to do this once
 * "yarn predeploy" an optional command to see what the deploy will do
 * "yarn deploy" executes the actual command to apply the terraform plan

+## Notes
+The file "deploy/terraform/terraform.tf" should be updated with the actual emfit qs username, password values along with the desired S3 bucket name